pcrane70/kinetic-java-tools/README.md

 ###Drive discovery
 Discover a cluster of drives within a set of IP ranges.
-If subnet option is present, only devices within the subnet (0-255) are discovered and added to the output file.
-The timeout option is used to specify the sampling time to collect the devices.
-The default is set to 30 seconds if not set.

-The output of this command is stored in the output file if specified.
-Otherwise, it is printed on the console.
+The optional inputs for the script includes the following:
+  * out ~ Used to specify path of output file for discovered IP Address list, i.e. drives.txt.
+If option is not specified, the default file output name will be drives_timestamp in milliseconds.
 The format is in JSON format.
+  * timeout ~ Used to specify the sampling time to collect the devices in seconds when subnet option is not used.
+The default timeout is set to 30 seconds if not specified
+  * subnet ~ When the subnet is specified, only devices within the subnet (0-255) are discovered and added to the output file.
+If not specified, drives in all subnets will be discovered by default via multicast.
+  * usessl ~ Used only when subnet option is specified.
+If true, the Kinetic tool uses Secure Socket connection to discover the devices.
+By defualt, this option is set to false.
+If subnet option is not specified, this option will be ignored.
+  * clversion ~ When used, only devices set with the specified cluster version are discovered.
+  * identity ~ Identity of user priviledges based on configured Access Control List (ACL) for the device.
+Option does not apply if ACL is not configured.
+  * key ~ The security key used in concurrent with the identity option to determine access privledges.
+  * reqtimeout ~ Used to specify the request time to connect with the device via TCP or SSL connections.
+Option is only applicable when subnet option is applied.
+The default request timeout is set to 30 seconds.

 ```
 ktool.sh -discover [-out <driveListOutputFile>] [-timeout <timeoutInSecond>] [-subnet <subnet>] [-usessl <true|false>] [-clversion <clusterVersion>] [-identity <identity>] [-key <key>] [-reqtimeout <requestTimeoutInSecond>]